KunMinX/Linkage-RecyclerView/README_EN.md

 implementation 'com.kunminx.linkage:linkage-recyclerview:1.3.5'
 ```

-2. Prepare a bunch of JSONs according to the structure of the default grouping entity class (DefaultGroupedItem).
+2. Prepare a string of data according to the structure of the default grouping entity class `DefaultGroupedItem`.
+(The following is JSON as an example).

 ```java
 // DefaultGroupedItem.ItemInfo Contains three fields：